-Isabella Capet was Queen Consort of England, wife to Edward II.
+Isabella Capet of France was Queen Consort of England, wife to Edward II.
 She was called the “She Wolf of France” by her enemies, and “Isabella the Fair” by those who loved her.
 She is most popularly know as the beautiful French Princess that had an affair with William Wallace in Braveheart.
 However, this is most untrue.
 Isabella was a child when William Wallace was… doing his thing.
 He actually dies when she was nine years old.
 So let’s put some of these fabrications to rest, shall we?

 Isabella was a world renowned beauty.
 She was engaged to her future husband (Son of Edward I) as an infant, and was raised to be a Queen of England.
 The engagement was on and off again, depending on which way the political tide blew.
 Eventually Edward I died and Edward II went ahead with the marriage.
 It is believed that Edward II did not actually care who he married and that he was, if not homosexual, at least bisexual.
 When Isabella arrived, her handsome, unconventional, and flamboyant husband had a favorite at court.
 Another handsome lad by the name of Piers Gaveston.
 There was little animosity between the Queen and the Kings favorite however.
 They seemed to have an understanding, if one was needed.
 All three seemed to get along nicely for the most part.